cybergarage/go-job/doc/design.md

 <img src="img/job-store.png" alt="job store" />
 </figure>

+> **Note:** In the future, support for sharing the registry across go-job servers may be added through technologies such as shell scripts, Python, and WebAssembly (Wasm), but there are currently no concrete plans for this feature.

 The queue, history, and log components can be shared between go-job servers using distributed store plugins.
 This enables a distributed architecture where multiple go-job servers can operate together, sharing job instances and state information.
 To learn more about the store plugins, see [Extension Guide](extension-guide.md).

 ## Job State Lifecycle